 Bill completed his training in Family Practice at Temple University in Philadelphia, PA in 1989 and worked as a Family Practitioner in Boyertown, PA until December 1990.
 He then moved to Oklahoma City where he enrolled in a Fellowship program in Occupational and Environmental Medicine and earned a Masters in Public Health Degree at the University of Oklahoma in 1993.
 That same year he was hired by Carle Clinic in Urbana as head of the Occupational Medicine Clinic.
 In 2000 he joined OSF St. Francis Healthcare in Peoria, IL as Regional Medical Director of their Occupational & Preventative Medicine program.
 In January 2011 he returned to Carle Hospital in Urbana as Department Head of Occupational Medicine.

-Jackie was born in Nairobi, Kenya.
+His wife, Jackie, was born in Nairobi, Kenya.
 One of 11 children, she immigrated to the U.S. and attended Rosemont College in Rosemont, PA, graduating with a B.F.A. degree in fine art.
 She worked for several years until having their first child.
 While raising their children she attended several bible studies and volunteered extensively in the schools as well as the parishes they attended.
 Jackie’s bible study experience included leadership and coordinating studies and she worked at St. Jude Parish in Peoria for three years as the coordinator of their Adult Faith Program until relocating to Champaign in 2011 for Bill’s job.
 She is blessed to be able to continue facilitating studies at St. Matthew Parish as well as serving as the Head of the Parish Welcome Committee and Office Receptionist.

 Bill and Jackie have two daughters, Sarah and Joella, both in college at this time.